coreyleelarson/server-webpack-plugin/README.md

 ### Basic Usage

-**NOTE: This plugin should only be used for develompent purposes.**
+**NOTE: This plugin should only be used for development purposes.**

 Add the server-webpack-plugin to the plugins array in your Webpack file.